developers-payu-latam/fv-sdk/README.md

 		.email("the buyer email")
 		.build();
 ```
-2 With the transaction, now you can call the Fraudvault service:
+With the transaction, now you can call the Fraudvault service:
 ```java
 FraudvaultPrevalidation prevalidationResponse = fraudvaultClient.prevalidate(transaction);
 ```
 And you will be able to get the information of your interest from the service reponse.
-For example:
-For get the decision made by Fraudvault:
+For example, to get the decision made by Fraudvault:
 ```java
 	prevalidationResponse.getDecision();
 ```
-For know if there was an error when evaluating the transaction:
+To know if there was an error when evaluating the transaction:
 ```java
 	prevalidationResponse.getErrorCode();
 ```